by Robert Wilkinson

 Steven Douglas Kreisman, aka Steve Douglas, (September 24, 1938 - April 19, 1993), along with Hal Blaine, Glen Campbell, Leon Russell, and a bunch of other top LA musicians were called "The Wrecking Crew," and played on hundreds of top hits during the 60s.
 Steve was one of the go-to guys during a time when some really great music was being created, and today I've assembled a few of his better known works.
 I chose to do the studio versions, so that you could hear Steve as the world first heard his work.

-Featuring Duane Eddy's twangy guitar, here's Steve's wailin’ lead sax on "The Peter Gunn Theme."
-He gives us the sax strut on 40 Miles of Bad Road," and check out the work on Duane's first hit, "Rebel Rouser".
+We now go to the studio clips.
+Again featuring Duane Eddy's twangy guitar, here's Steve's wailin’ lead sax on "The Peter Gunn Theme."
+As you already know, he gives us the sax strut on 40 Miles of Bad Road," and check out the work on Duane's first hit, "Rebel Rouser".

 He was with the King doing the smash hit "Viva Las Vegas"